LynnHajjHassan/Bloom-of-Death/README.md

    - Go to **File** > **Import** > **General** > **Existing Projects into Workspace**.
    - Select the folder where the project was cloned/extracted.
 3. The `lib/` folder contains all required libraries (must be .jdk not .jre)
-   - relink .jar files in build dependencies
    - **Run** --> **Run configurations**  --> **arguments** -->  copy paste those in VM arguments
 4. Right-click on **BODMain.java** and select **Run As** > **Java Application**.

-You should now see the 3D objects in action!